-The Department of Psychiatry at Stony Brook University originated in a visionary concept of “comprehensive care” described in a 1963 report to the Governor of New York titled “Education for the health professions; a comprehensive plan for comprehensive care to meet New York’s needs in an age of change.”
+The Department of Psychiatry and Behavioral Health at Stony Brook University School of Medicine originated in a visionary concept of “comprehensive care” described in a 1963 report to the Governor of New York titled “Education for the health professions; a comprehensive plan for comprehensive care to meet New York’s needs in an age of change.”
 The report outlined a system of affordable medical education which integrates psychiatry, psychology and the social sciences with the physical and biological sciences.

 The vision was realized in the early 1970’s by the first dean of the School of Medicine at Stony Brook University, Edmund Pellegrino MD, and the first Chairman of Psychiatry, Stanley Yolles MD.
 When the School of Medicine opened in 1971, the Department of Psychiatry was the first department to be organized within it.